heyjva/support/src/voice-pe/customizing/about-internal-gpio-pins.md

 ### Power pins (+5 V, +3.3 V)

+{% hazard "notice" %}

-  > **Notice**: **Risk of damaging VPE components due to high current.**
+**Risk of damaging VPE components due to high current.**

-  >
-    > **Mind the power limitations**:
+**Mind the power limitations**

-    >
-    >  - The amount of power you can draw from the power pins (+5&nbsp;V, +3.3&nbsp;V) on these headers depends on the capabilities of the power supply you are using; most common USB power supplies can supply either 1, 2, or 3&nbsp;amperes.
+- The amount of power you can draw from the power pins (+5&nbsp;V, +3.3&nbsp;V) on these headers depends on the capabilities of the power supply you are using; most common USB power supplies can supply either 1, 2, or 3&nbsp;amperes.
-    >  - Reputable power supplies will be labeled with their capabilities (voltage, current).
+- Reputable power supplies will be labeled with their capabilities (voltage, current).
-    >  - Regardless of the power supply, do not attempt to draw more than 2&nbsp;amperes (total) from the +5&nbsp;V and +3.3&nbsp;V pins.
+- Regardless of the power supply, do not attempt to draw more than 2&nbsp;amperes (total) from the +5&nbsp;V and +3.3&nbsp;V pins.
 Drawing more current than this from these pins may cause damage to components in the VPE, causing it to stop working.
-    >  - If you attempt to draw more current than your USB power supply can handle, it may become very hot and/or unexpectedly switch off.
+- If you attempt to draw more current than your USB power supply can handle, it may become very hot and/or unexpectedly switch off.
-    > - Be sure that you  do not exceed the capabilities of your USB power supply/port.
+- Be sure that you  do not exceed the capabilities of your USB power supply/port.

+{% endhazard %}

 ### ESP32-S3 TXD and RXD pins